flash548/mojo-gateway/README.md

 - Set optional config param for max attempts of unsuccessful login (e.g. lock account after 3 bad attempts)
 - Admin lock-out account
 - MFA option - integration with Google Authenticator
-- Audit Log - route usage stats
 - Add forgot-password feature -- vague at this point
 - Allow some type of configurable, self-registration - not sure what that looks like yet
 - Integration with AWS SES or the like - for email notifications

-### App Todos

-- ✅ Config validation on bootstrap - decide which fields are non-optional, and croak (or something) if not present or found
-- JSON validation for backend API endpoints

 ## Tests